Competitive Programming FAQs

 Q: When is the remaining amount due?

-A: June 14.
+A: June 13.

 Q: Are there any scholarships available?

 A: Yes, there are two types of scholarships available for Competitive Programming SI.
 (1) Financial Need – Students must establish need as defined by the university.
 (2) Broadening Participation – Industry partners are committed to increasing the number of underrepresented populations in the STEM fields and have funded scholarships to broaden participation.
 Students requesting scholarship assistance should contact the program coordinator for more details once accepted to the program.
+Note: Scholarships are not given out prior to acceptance to the program.

 Q: How many students are accepted?